 Edit data in INSERT statements as a table

 Right-click the selection and click Edit as Table.

 A stored procedure is a set of SQL statements with an assigned name.

 Right-click a stored function that you want to execute.

 In the Execute Routine window, type all the necessary parameter values, and click OK.

 Enable output from the DBMS_OUTPUT package (Oracle)

 In Oracle, the DBMS_OUTPUT package enables you to send messages from stored procedures, packages, and triggers.
 You can enable or disable showing the contents of the DBMS_OUTPUT buffer in the output pane.
-To toggle the DBMS_OUTPUT option, click the Enable SYS.DBMS_OUTPUT button () on the toolbar of the Services tool window.
+To toggle the DBMS_OUTPUT option, click the Enable SYS.DBMS_OUTPUT button () on the toolbar of the Database console tool window.